 Benefit Description You Pay After the calendar year deductible Organ/tissue transplants (cont.)
-High Option Standard Option Limited Benefits - If you do not use a Plan-designated transplant facility total benefit payments, including donor expenses, the transplant procedure itself (hospital and doctor fees), transplant-related follow-up care for one year from the date the transplant procedure is performed, and pharmacy costs for immonosuppressant and other transplant-related medication will be limited to a maximum payment of \$100,000 per transplant.
+High Option Standard Option Note: We cover related medical and hospital expenses of the actual donor for the initial transplant confinement when we cover the recipient, if these expenses are not covered by any other health plan.
+See pages 38 - 40 See pages 38 - 40 Travel/Lodging Benefit - If the recipient lives more than 50 miles from a Plan-designated transplant facility, the Plan will provide an allowance for preapproved travel and lodging expenses up to \$10,000 per transplant.
+The allowance will provide coverage of reasonable travel and temporary lodging expenses for the recipient and one companion (two companions if the recipient is a minor) and the actual organ donor, if applicable.
+Limited Benefits - If you do not use a Plan-designated transplant facility total benefit payments, including donor expenses, the transplant procedure itself (hospital and doctor fees), transplant-related follow-up care for one year from the date the transplant procedure is performed, and pharmacy costs for immonosuppressant and other transplant-related medication will be limited to a maximum payment of \$100,000 per transplant.
 The travel and lodging allowance will not be available.
-Not covered: All charges All charges Donor screening tests and donor search expenses, except those performed for the actual donor • Implants of artificial organs Transplants and related services not listed as covered Anesthesia High Option Standard Option Professional services provided in - • Hospital (inpatient) PPO: 10% of the Plan allowance (No deductible) PPO: 15% of the Plan allowance (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not a PPO provider.
-Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not a PPO provider.
-Professional services provided in - PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Hospital outpatient department Skilled nursing facility Ambulatory surgical center Office Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Onice Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not a PPO provider.
+Not covered: Donor screening tests and donor search expenses, except those performed for the actual donor All charges All charges Implants of artificial organsTransplants and related services not listed as covered Anesthesia High Option Standard Option Professional services provided in -Hospital (inpatient) PPO: 10% of the Plan allowance (No deductible) PPO: 15% of the Plan allowance (No deductible) r Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not a PPO provider.
 Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not a PPO provider.